 Repeat this process for every section in your seating chart.

-đĄ To save some time, you can duplicate, or copy and paste a section with seats, if your venue has sections that are the same size and shape.
-Do this using
+To save some time, you can duplicate, or copy and paste, a section with seats if your venue has sections that are the same size and shape.
+Do this using the buttons on the top right of the seating chart designer.

-Optional: add a new floor
+Optional: Add a new floor

 In the bottom left of the seating chart designer, click the '+' to add a new floor.